 The origins of the nickname “Oscar” for the ceremony’s iconic gold statues are a little murky, but there are two likely theories.
 One is that Academy librarian Margaret Herrick dubbed the statue as such because of its resemblance to her uncle.
 The other is that Sidney Skolsky started using it in the New York Daily News in 1934 as a dig on the pretentiousness of the affair.

-As Backstage readies for Hollywood’s biggest awards ceremonies, here’s everything you’ve ever wondered about the historic Academy Awards—and need to know about winning one of your own.
+Here’s everything you’ve ever wondered about the historic Academy Awards—and need to know about winning one of your own.

 - When did the first Academy Awards take place?

 - Who votes for the Oscars?